SanteonNL/shared-care-planning/input/pagecontent/usecase-enrollment.md

 #### Search for multidisciplinary careplan

 A pop-up window appears.
 In this window, an existing multidisciplinary CarePlan could be selected from a dropdown menu.
 However, for Patrick there are no known Careplans, therefore Caroline can only pick 'create new Careplan' from the dropdown menu.

+> In the background, the MSC receives the request and determines if there are enough resources available to execute the request.
+As Patrick (his Dutch-citizen-id) is unknown to the MSC, the MSC responds with a questionnaire.
+If the MSC wouldn't be able to execute te request, it would be rejected here.

 #### (Auto)fill criteria